balena-io-experimental/support-toolkit/doc/tcpdump.md

 ## Output to Terminal

-When running support-toolkit, must use parameter `net=host` to see host level packets, and must specify volume.
+When running support-toolkit, must use parameter `net=host` to see host level packets.
 ```bash
    balena run --rm -it --net=host kb2ma/support-toolkit
 ```